fergarrui/custom-bytecode-analyzer/README.md

 ## Custom Java rules

 The project can be downloaded and built to add more complex custom rules in Java code that are not covered by the JSON format.
 There are already three examples under the package ```net.nandgr.cba.visitor.checks```.
 Those are ```CustomDeserializationCheck, DeserializationCheck and InvokeMethodCheck```.
-You can create your own rules by extending ```net.nandgr.cba.custom.visitor.CustomAbstractVisitor```. ```CustomAbstractVisitor``` is extending [ASM](http://asm.ow2.org/) ```org.objectweb.asm.ClassVisitor```, so plenty of documentation can be found in the internet about it.
+You can create your own rules by extending ```net.nandgr.cba.custom.visitor.base.CustomAbstractClassVisitor```.

 ## Command line examples